Gray's music festival on the banks of the Saône

 Rolling Saône is, above all, a human adventure.
 The association has 160 volunteers who manage programming, logistics, security, and audience reception.
 This collective energy has allowed the festival to grow year after year, expanding from a single evening to three full days of music.
 With approximately 17,000 festival-goers throughout the 2025 edition, Rolling Saône confirms its place among the flagship festivals of Bourgogne-Franche-Comté.

-The 18th edition of the Rolling Saône Festival will take place from May 14 to 16, 2026, at the Halle Sauzay in Gray, with concerts running from 5 PM to 2 AM each night.
+The 18th edition of the Rolling Saône Festival was held from Thursday, May 14 to Saturday, May 16, 2026 at the Halle Sauzay in Gray, with concerts from 6:15 PM to 1:30 AM each evening on the two alternating Aval and Amont stages (seven artists on Thursday and Friday, six on Saturday).

-Thursday, May 14: Mapo, Aldebert (metal version), Nast, Stephan Eicher, Lesswinter, Eiffel, House of Brass.
+Thursday, May 14: Mapo, Aldebert (in metal version “Helldebert: Enfantillages 666”), Nast, Stephan Eicher, Lesswinter, Eiffel, House of Brass.

 Friday, May 15: Enelos, Marine, Malo', Djadja & Dinaz, Vanupié, Orange Blossom, Ced.Rec.